 - Puertecitos – home to the beautiful hot springs of Bahia de los Angeles – a biosphere reserve and ecological wonder.

 The southern part of the Baja peninsula is called Baja California Sur.
-There you’ll find some of the most pristine beaches in all of Mexico.
+There you’ll find some of the most pristine beaches in all of Mexico that makes it one of the best places to visit in Mexico.
 It’s a desert lover’s dream with large saguaros and other assorted cacti.
 Here’s what makes my list in BSC:

 - Guerrero Negro – located on the Pacific side of Baja Sur and one of the best places to visit in Mexico to see whales.